 Murder at the Hollywood Bowl: Remembering Long Beach’s Anthony Wilkins

 On August 2, 1974, Long Beach African American Anthony (Tony) Wilkins’ life ended at the Hollywood Bowl.
-Wilkins was shot and killed by an off duty Los Angeles policeman moonlighting as a security guard.
+Wilkins was shot and killed by an off-duty Los Angeles policeman moonlighting as a security guard.
 Why?
-Wilkins had been attempting to prevent some of the Long Beach youth he was chaperoning from changing their seats.
+Wilkins had been attempting to intervene in a scuffle he witnessed while at a concession stand with several Long Beach youth he was chaperoning.
+Rushing to the scene, he tried to mediate, but instead ended up dead.

 Wilkins and ten other volunteers from Long Beach were escorting more than 200 Long Beach youth from the Long Beach Neighborhood Youth Corps to an Aretha Franklin concert at the Bowl.
 Los Angeles police said Wilkins was one of a group of three who pinned Officer Robert Clark to the ground in the tower aisles of the Bowl.
 According to Clark, as his assailants were punching and kicking him, Clark wrestled his gun from one youth and fired once, hitting Wilkins.
-Witnesses said Wilkins was trying to prevent a group of Youth Corps members from flocking to new higher priced unoccupied seats when a scuffle began.
-(The concert began after a brief delay).
+Witnesses said Wilkins was an innocent victim who never attacked Officer Clark, he was just trying to find out what the melee was all about and cool things down.
+It was later revealed a group of Youth Corps members were simply trying to move to unoccupied seats, closer to the stage, when the scuffle began.

 An autopsy showed Wilkins was shot in his left lower back with the bullet emerging at the left side of his neck.
 This challenged police accounts, showing it would have been impossible for Wilkins to have been kicking anyone at the time he was shot.
 In addition, there was no distinct evidence of powder residue on Wilkins’ body, indicating he was several feet away from Officer Clark.